-Ferals originate from domestic cats that were lost or abandoned and learned to survive outdoors.
-Most of them are difficult to tame and can’t be successfully adopted into a home.
+Feral cats originate from pet cats that were lost or abandoned and learned to survive outdoors without human help.
+Most are difficult to tame or adopt.

-Outdoor cats often live in colonies, and while they may be resourceful, they need help to survive the winter.
+Outdoor cats often live in colonies, populated by former pets and their offspring.
+They are resourceful, but some may still need help to survive a cold winter.

 When constructing a shelter, size is important.
 It should be large enough to house several felines, but small enough to trap cats’ body heat to warm the inside.
 If the shelter is too large, it will be difficult for cats to keep the space warm.

-Straw is the best material to line the shelter because it allows cats to burrow.
+Straw is the best material to line the shelter because it lets cats burrow.
 Pillowcases loosely stuffed with packing peanuts and shredded newspaper are also suitable; however, the pillowcases will need to be washed and re-stuffed periodically.

 If you won’t be able to check on the shelter regularly, don't use these types of insulation.
 Instead, line the shelter’s floor and inner walls with Mylar to reflect their body heat.